khmaher/SNPs-discovery-for-Fluidigm/README.md

   <font size="4"><b>2.5) Running scripts on the HPC cluster</b></font>
   <br>

-  To add our job to the job scheduler, we would submit the shell scripts using 'qsub' (don't do this its simply an example).
+  To add our job to the job scheduler, we would submit the shell scripts using 'sbatch' (don't do this its simply an example).

   ```
   ## EXAMPLE, DON'T RUN
-  qsub scripts/example_script.sh
+  sbatch scripts/example_script.sh
   ```

   We could then view the job that we have submitted to the job queue using 'squeue'.